znuny/Znuny-HealthStatus/doc/en/feature.md

 # Functionality

-This package provided a monitoring web service.
-The webservice provides information and details about the daemon tasks and the mail queue state.
+This package contains a monitoring web service which provides information and details about the daemon tasks and the mail queue state.

-This are the default modules from the recurrent cron tasks.
+These are the default modules from the recurrent cron tasks:

 - ArticleSearchIndexRebuild
 - CommunicationLogDelete